CermakM/articles/stackedit/argo/argo-ansible-role.md

 If you're familiar with [Kustomize], you may have come across the term [overlay](https://github.com/kubernetes-sigs/kustomize/blob/master/docs/glossary.md#overlay) already.
 The *overlay*, as Kustomization glossary puts it, is a kustomization which depends on another kustomization.
 Basically, `kustomize` itself allows you to *build* a concatenated manifest file composed of various resource specifications.
 When we add an overlay on top of that, we then add/edit certain resources to/in that concatenated manifest effectively building a customized manifest for certain environment.
 A typical use case would be *test* *stage* and *production* overlays, for example.

 In our case, the role uses [Kustomize] as well and it allows you to specify an `overlay` to be used.
 Currently, only one is implemented — `openshift`.
-By default the role creates cloud-agnostic resources.
+By default, the role creates cloud-agnostic resources.
 When passing in `overlay=openshift` parameter, it also creates OpenShift specific resources, like **routes** and adds **RBAC** to the argo `Role` to `images.openshift.io`, `builds.openshift.io`, etc...

 ```bash